 - Weight: 974g

 Of course, the high quality lens can add some weight, giving the Field Pro EL some heft when you hold it.
 That added weight has a good side effect, though, as handshake is easier to control especially at its max 8.5x magnification.
 The focus wheel is easy to glide through while still offering some resistance for making finer adjustments.
-As for comfort, it’s great whether you’re wearing eyeglasses or not, thanks to the eye relief with three separate settings (up to 20mm).
+As for comfort, it’s great whether you’re wearing spectacles or not, thanks to the eye relief with three separate settings (up to 20mm).

 Overall, the Swarovski Field Pro EL is the gold standard for high-end bird watching binoculars.
 It isn’t cheap, but one that’s worth the price tag.